seetadev/Eth-Maintenance/README.md

 2. Web3 Monitor Anaywhere: For developers building cross-platform monitoring dapps using sensors and oscilloscope with low code while retaining dapp core principles and flexibility.

+Automated workflow:

+- Input Data gateway: DataDAO using FVM and Tableland, and Data Cleaning on Scroll

+- Public Industrial Goods Demand Forecasting using Polygon zkEVM, Safe SDK and Uniswap DEX's LP widgets for asset pricing and management.
+Wormhole SDK for cross chain interoperability.

+- Lending of spare parts using SparkLend using sDAI token, Compound III governance and deployment on Scroll, Polygon

+- Verification and settling of data using UMA and FVM.
+Web3 DeFi dashboard to enable third party service and repair organizations to borrow and lend assets using Compound III Protocol;

+- ABC Analysis of spare parts and requirements for public goods order generation on Polygon; Asset Pricing using Uniswap and SQL like management using Tableland.

+- Public goods management on polygon zkEVM, zk multi currency wallet; Wormhole SDK for cross chain interoperability.

+- Polygon ID verification for asset manager, control center and SKUs

+- Levels planning and final order generation, verification using UMA

 # Blockchain eco-system

 # UMA